jipconan/lambda-patreon-google/README.md

-# Lambda Patreon Integration
+# Lambda Patreon + Google Sheets Integration

 ## Overview

-This project is a serverless application that automatically retrieves and shares the latest posts from a Patreon campaign on Twitter and Discord.
-It’s built using AWS Lambda triggered by CloudWatch event.
-By integrating with the Patreon API, Twitter API, and Discord API, the application automates the process of sharing new campaign posts with followers across platforms.
+This project is a serverless application designed to automate the retrieval of impression count data from all posts in a Patreon campaign and store the data in a Google Sheets document saved to Google Drive.

 ## Functionality

-The application performs several key functions:
+The application performs the following key functions:

 1. **Fetch Patreon Posts**
-   The application uses the Patreon API to retrieve recent posts from a specified campaign.
-It filters posts based on the current date to identify and prepare only the most recent updates for sharing.

-2. **Create a Formatted Message**
-   Once new posts are identified, they are combined into a single, formatted message.
-This message includes post titles and URLs, as well as predefined text and emojis to maintain consistency and engagement across platforms.
+   Retrieves all posts from a specified Patreon campaign using the Patreon API, focusing exclusively on `impression_counts` data.

+2. **Generate Google Sheet**
+   Consolidates the `impression_counts` data and generates a new Google Sheet, storing the processed data in a structured format.

-3. **Post to Twitter and Discord**
+3. **Save to Google Drive**

-   - **Twitter**: The function authenticates with Twitter’s API using OAuth 1.0a and posts the formatted message as a tweet.
-   - **Discord**: Using the Discord Bot API, the function posts the same message to a designated Discord channel, notifying followers of the latest updates.
+   Saves the generated Google Sheet to a specific Google Drive folder, as specified by the folder ID.

 4. **Error Handling and Logging**
-   Errors encountered during API calls (e.g., failed authentication or posting issues) are logged to AWS CloudWatch, providing traceability and supporting troubleshooting.
+   Logs errors encountered during API calls (e.g., authentication failures or data submission issues) to AWS CloudWatch, enabling traceability and troubleshooting.

 ## Usage

-This Lambda function is triggered on a set schedule, capturing the latest campaign content daily.
-Users can customize the posting schedule by updating the configuration in the AWS console.
+This Lambda function is triggered on a daily schedule, ensuring the latest `impression_counts` from all posts are captured and saved.
+Users can adjust the trigger schedule by modifying the configuration in the AWS Management Console.

 ---